Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

 Premier League

 The Premier League has been suspended till the weekend commencing 4th April.
-This implies golf equipment will miss two rounds of fixtures – a minimum of – earlier than a call is made about the remainder of the season.
+This implies golf equipment will miss two rounds of fixtures – not less than – earlier than a call is made about the remainder of the season.

 Latest Premier League coronavirus updates